Syncfusion AI Assistant

 xmlns:syncfusion="clr-namespace:Syncfusion.Maui.PdfViewer;assembly=Syncfusion.Maui.PdfViewer"

-<syncfusion:SfPdfViewer x:Name="pdfViewer">
+<syncfusion:SfPdfViewer x:Name="pdfViewer"></syncfusion:SfPdfViewer>

 Step 5: Load a PDF Document

-1. From the solution explorer of the project, add a new folder to the project named Assets and add the PDF document you need to load in the PDF viewer.
+1. From the solution explorer of the project, add a new folder to the project named Assets and add the PDF document you need to load into the PDF viewer.
 Here, a PDF document named PDF_Succinctly.pdf is used.

-2. In Visual Studio, right click the added PDF document and set its Build Action as Embedded Resource.
+2. In Visual Studio, right-click the added PDF document and set its Build Action as Embedded Resource.

 using System.Reflection;

-class PdfViewerViewModel : INotifyPropertyChanged
+internal class PdfViewerViewModel : INotifyPropertyChanged

 {